 I went to the second museum this morning.
 On my way there I had to pass through a piazza where there was big outdoor market.
 I found out today that most of the piazzas have a market on Sundays.

+I just took this picture because I thought all the colors complimented each other so randomly well.
+Very fall/autumn like.
+There were some really cool crafts and some delicious looking food at the market.
 Anyway, the second museum was the Archeological Museum with primarily Etruscan and Egyptian artifacts.
 Marino Marini was very influenced by Etruscan art and it was interesting to see how he translated and incorporated it into his work.
 I'm still trying to understand this because his art doesn't really look like Etruscan art and his subject matter definitely isn't the same.

 The famous Chimera is at this museum.
 Not the best photograph, but I think the museum did a bad job in placing the piece.
 It was in a corridor that was too narrow to step back far enough to look at it properly.
 In any case, the museum was interesting, although a bit hard to appreciate because there were so many artifacts.
 One thing that was cool was seeing the mummies and their sarcophagus.
 I even got to see an unwrapped mummy.